 Colorado native Carrie Tynan thinks she has the best job in the world.
 As program officer for the Foundation, she loves visiting nonprofits statewide and learning how they are improving the lives of the people in their communities.
 She says she is consistently impressed, humbled and inspired by the range of life-changing services nonprofits provide to Coloradans.
 Carrie jokes, "I've never met a nonprofit that I didn't like; there would probably be no money left if I were in charge of the funding decisions!"
 (No, you are not allowed to request Carrie for your on-site visit!)
 Seriously, Carrie takes great pains to evaluate each organization fairly and rigorously.

-Before joining the Foundation four years ago, Carrie spent five years as an English teacher at J.K.
+Before joining the Foundation, Carrie spent five years as an English teacher at J.K.
 Mullen High School, helping at-risk, low-performing youth excel in school.
-A graduate of the University of Texas, Carrie is involved with numerous nonprofits in Denver donating countless hours to help organizations accomplish their mission.
-Carrie and her husband love anything outdoors, including golfing, skiing and hunting, attending Colorado sporting events and spending time with friends and family.
+A graduate of the University of Texas, Carrie is involved with numerous nonprofits in the Denver area.
+Carrie and her husband are also busy parents keeping up with their two active and very bright toddlers.
+As a family, they all love anything outdoors, including golfing, skiing and hunting and attending Colorado sporting events.

 John Jackson specializes in giving legs to good ideas.
 Drawing on his years as a self-employed business owner, John says he and the Foundation staff practice what they preach … crafting entrepreneurial giving strategies that give life to the Trustees' vision for America.
 To do this, John relies heavily on the creative talent and adult supervision of the four members of the Foundation's team, all of whom allow him to think he is in charge.

 A long-time resident of Colorado, John graduated from Fort Lewis College in Durango and served seven years on the staff of U.S. Senator Bill Armstrong in Washington, D.C. and in Colorado.
 In addition to his small business experience, John has taken a leadership role in a variety of nonprofits, including stints as chairman of both the Denver-area chapter of the March of Dimes and the Colorado Storm Soccer Association.
-Now that their three twenty-something sons have exchanged soccer gear for business attire, John and his wife, Debbie, have transitioned from super fans to a more peaceful and leisurely life of travel and golf.
+John and his wife, Debbie, love the Colorado outdoors and enjoy spending time with their grown sons and their spouses/girlfriends.

 Cindy Kennedy functions as the Foundation's Central Command.
-A skilled troubleshooter, negotiator, internet-fixer and database expert, Cindy keeps the entire office running smoothly.
+A skilled troubleshooter, negotiator, internet-fixer and data-base expert, Cindy keeps the entire office running smoothly.
 Fortunately, Cindy is also the first person you reach when you call which means never having to press "1" for more information.
-Cindy knows everything!
-Cindy conducts on-site reviews for the Trustees and says that "seeing the great work of grantees in the community is my favorite part of the job."

 Before joining the Adolph Coors Foundation in 2003, Cindy worked at Educare Colorado and the Piton Foundation.
 She attended the University of Northern Colorado.
-The mother of two girls, Cindy's daughters keep her busy and cheering in the stands at high school softball games.
-When she is able to squeeze in some free time, she enjoys sharing her (very tasty) recipes with co-workers and serving at her church.
+The mother of two girls, Cindy's teenage daughters keep her busy.
+When she is able to squeeze in some free time, she enjoys sharing her (very tasty) recipes with co-workers.